How to Increase Monthly Active Users in SaaS

 Email 2 (Day 14): Show social proof.
 “23 founders reviewed their churn metrics this week.”
 This works because it creates a mild fear of falling behind peers.

 Keep these short.
 Three sentences max per email.
 The goal is a click, not a read.
-Expected result: a well-tuned re-engagement sequence recovers 8–15% of dormant users (Customer.io, 2024).
+Expected result: a well-tuned re-engagement sequence recovers 8–15% of dormant users (Customer.io, 2024) and pulls them back into your monthly active users number.

 Lever 3: Build a Habit Loop

-The strongest MAU growth comes from products that create recurring behavior — not from reminding users to come back.
+The strongest growth in monthly active users comes from products that create recurring behavior, not from reminding users to come back.

 A habit loop has three parts: a trigger, an action, and a reward.
 For RevOps for engagement, the trigger might be “Monday morning,” the action is “check the weekly dashboard,” and the reward is “know your numbers before the week starts.”